samuel-santos91/employee-creator/README.md

 * Sets up form error messages

 ## Future Goals
+* Modals to inform when employee was added/edited
+* Method to check if employee added already exists in database
 * Write tests for both frontend and backend
 * Deploy the application using AWS